MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P00-Bootstrap-An-Express-Project/content.md

 1. Users can comment on reviews (comments#create)
 1. Users can delete comments (comments#destroy)

+As we finish and test user stories we'll be committing to github :octopus:.

 # Getting Started - Node.JS and `npm`

 Now that we have some user stories, let's bootstrap an Express.js project so we can start on the first user story in the next chapter of this tutorial.